MicrosoftDocs/azure-docs/articles/container-apps/java-spring-cloud-config-server-usage.md

 ms.author: cshoe
 ---

-# Configure settings for the Spring Cloud Configure Server component in Azure Container Apps (preview)
+# Configure settings for the Spring Cloud Config Server component in Azure Container Apps (preview)

 Spring Cloud Config Server provides a centralized location to make configuration data available to multiple applications.
 Use the following guidance to learn how to configure and manage your Spring Cloud Config Server component.